Midnight-Owl-1/srAgent/README.md

 It's called srAgent (**s**elf **r**ecursive) because I thought it would be a cool idea to have the agent iteratively self improve the same system that it runs on.

 ## Installation for Windows
-1. Make a directory anywhere on your computer, and add 'agent.md' and 'srAgent.py' to it (they're found in 'src')
+1. Make a directory anywhere on your computer, and add 'agent.md' and 'srAgent.py' to it.
 2. Create a 'srAgent.bat' file with the following content
 ```shell
 @echo off